Kiwix JS Windows

 Although deprecated, we will keep support for as long as is practical:

-- Internet Explorer 11 (JQuery mode only, no offline use of PWA)
+- Internet Explorer 11 (Restricted mode only, no offline use of PWA)

-- Firefox 45-59 (some versions require you to switch manually to JQuery mode)
+- Firefox 45-59 (some versions require you to switch manually to Restricted mode)

-- Chromium 49-58 (some versions only run in JQuery mode)
+- Chromium 49-58 (some versions only run in Restricted mode)

 Technical information

-Depending on your browser or framework, this app may be capable of running in two different modes, which we call "ServiceWorker Mode" and "JQuery Mode" for short.
+Depending on your browser or framework, this app may be capable of running in two different modes, which we call "ServiceWorker Mode" and "Restricted mode".
 There is a toggle under Performance/compatibility settings in Configuration.
 Here is an explanation of what these modes do:

 - ServiceWorker Mode (defualt): This mode, as its name implies, requires that the browser or framework be capable of installing a Service Worker.
 It works by intercepting the browser or framework's Fetch calls (network requests) and supplying the requested content from the ZIM.
 This mode requires no DOM traversal, and the content is read and supplied as-is from the archive.
 Dynamic content (e.g. JavaScript) and proprietary UIs are fully supported in this mode.
-It can feel initially a little slower while commonly used assets are being cached, but it soon equals JQuery mode in speed, at least in modern browsers.
+It can feel initially a little slower while commonly used assets are being cached, but it soon equals Restricted mode in speed, at least in modern browsers.
 However, older browsers such as IE11 do not support this mode, and the app must be running in a secure context (https:, localhost, or certain browser extensions).
-Note that this mode also cannot run under the file: protocol (but only IE11 and old Edge allow the app to run this way).
+Please be sure only to open ZIMs from sources you trust in this mode: see Security for more information.

-- JQuery Mode (deprecated): This mode, which does not in fact require JQuery, is fine for everyday use with Wikipedia / WikiMedia archives.
+- Restricted mode: This mode prevents attached scripts from running in the iframe, so it is useful for checking the static content of a ZIM before you allow scripts to run.
+It is also compatible with older browsers or frameworks that cannot run Service Workers.The mode has limitations which mean that only static content can be displayed, such as that found in Wikipedia / WikiMedia archives and (for now) Stackexchange.
 It is a way of inserting articles extracted from the ZIM into the DOM (browser document) by injecting the content into an iframe or tab.
-We then use native DOM methods, or sometimes JQuery, to parse the article's HTML and insert required assets (images, stylesheets, event listeners for hyperlinks, etc.).
-On old devices DOM traversal can be slow, but it is compensated for because we do not extract or run JavaScript assets (which would be technically extremely complicated).
+We then use native DOM methods to parse the article's HTML and insert required assets (images, stylesheets, event listeners for hyperlinks, etc.).
+On old devices, DOM traversal can be slow, but it is compensated for because we do not extract or run JavaScript assets (which would be technically extremely complicated).
 As a result, for WikiMedia archives this mode is usually quite fast.
 On the downside, ZIMs that have a proprietary dynamic UI (such as Gutenberg or TED talks) are only partially supported in this mode: the UI does not work, but articles can be searched for and loaded from the search bar.

 Feedback / helping / contributing